 Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit, that was produced by utilizing the resources of a company primarily from its core business activities.
 This is netted by sales returns, allowances, and discounts that are accommodated upon a customer’s request or due to some unavoidable circumstances.

 What is Average Total Assets?

 Average total assets are economic resources that are annually calculated to determine the total assets utilized in a given period.
-Total assets include Cash, Marketable Securities, Accounts receivable, Pre-paid expenses, Long-term investments, Inventory, Fixed Assets, and Intangible Assets.
+Total assets include Cash, Marketable Securities, Accounts receivable, Prepaid expenses, Long-term investments, Inventory, Fixed Assets, and Intangible Assets.

 To calculate the average total assets, the beginning and ending asset balances are taken into consideration.
-The figures are then divided in half to get the standard amount of assets owned by the company for a given fiscal or calendar year.
+The figures are then divided in half to get the average amount of assets owned by the company for a given fiscal or calendar year.

 What is the Purpose of the Asset Turnover Ratio?

 The asset turnover ratio is a good indicator for measuring the health of a business and how efficient a company is in utilizing its assets to generate revenue.
 The higher the ratio, the better the business is performance-wise.
 On the other hand, a lower ratio may indicate a problem with one or more asset categories comprising total assets – inventory, receivables, or fixed assets.